MicFin/spree_fancy/README.md

 Customization
 =============

-In order to changeyour CSS and Javascript you will want to make a local copy and make your changes there.
+In order to change the CSS and Javascript you will want to make a local copy and make your changes there.

 #####For changing the variables there is a file pre-made for this.
 To change the variables use the variables_override.css.scss and remove the !default